Things to know before moving to Chile

 Visa

-A visa is required if you stay more than 3 months in Chile.
-If you are moving there and plan to stay permanently, you must apply for a temporary resident visa online, from your origin country before coming to Chile.
+A visa is required if you stay more than three months in Chile.
+If you are moving there and plan to stay permanently, you must apply for a temporary resident visa online, from your country of origin before coming to Chile.
 You can no longer enter Chile as a tourist, and then apply for a temporary resident visa once you get there (unless you meet specific criteria such as having a family member who is Chilean or permanent resident in Chile).

-Once arrived in Chile, you will have to finalize the last steps to obtain a RUT (the Chilean identity card), whose number is essential for everyday life.
+Once you arrive in Chile, you must finalize the last steps to obtain a RUT (the Chilean identity card), whose number is essential for everyday life.
 For more information on visas, you can consult our article dedicated to obtaining a visa in Chile.

 Money / Banks